Start your eCommerce website yourself today with Nimbl.co.za. Click here for more information.

 Order fulfillment is such a key part of your store.
 If this is not done correctly and in a timely fashion you will lose customer retention and even worse, possible word of mouth growth.
 Order fulfillment is the after-order service offered by each platform and there is a vast difference in the section.
 Let’s have a look at it.

 Order fulfillment on Nimbl

 Nimbl is the only eCommerce platform in the world that offers its own courier service as well.
-This is unquestionably a deciding factor for online businesses.
-Nimbl Courier has been in operation for more than 10 years and services more than 800 online stores already.
+This is unquestionably a deciding factor for online businesses. eParcel Courier has been in operation for more than 10 years and services more than 800 online stores already.
 From the very big to the very small.
 Because of their understanding of the eCommerce market, their service is focused on ensuring your customers will be happy.
 As with courier services, there is the possibility of problems in transit, and this is where Nimbl courier services are head and shoulders above the rest.
 With personal service, problems get resolved and your client can have an experience that they won’t want to post on HelloPeter.
 This helps you grow your store without the hassle of managing your delivery partner.

 With the service already integrated into your Nimbl Store, there is no need for an additional courier account to be opened.

 With this in mind, Nimbl Store does not limit you to use them as your preferred courier service.
-With the option to dispatch via another courier service the decision is in your hands as to how you would like to handle the fulfillment of your orders.
+With the option to dispatch via another courier service the decision is in your hands as to how you would like to handle the fulfilment of your orders.